Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Weyl Group Invariants

-According to Corollary \ref{cor354}, this concludes that the Weyl group orbit sums of Casimirs are generated by formal geodesic functions.
-This implies each $h_l^W$ is generated by formal geodesic functions.
-Hence, we have following theorem: \begin{thm} $O(\mathcal X_{|\mathcal A_n|})^W \subset \mathbf G_n$. \end{thm}
+According to Corollary~\ref{cor354}, the Weyl group orbit sums of Casimirs can be expressed in terms of formal geodesic functions.
+In particular, $h_l^W$ can be expressed in terms of formal geodesic functions. \end{proof}